New English Language Arts Textbooks – K-5 Grade

 The Plan must demonstrate how the budget ensures alignment of projected spending and services to support the achievement of the goals.
 Each year the plan must provide data on how well the plan meets the overall goals and the goals for each numerically significant student subgroup.

-The following was the timeline for LCAP approval:
+The following is the the timeline for 2016 LCAP approval:

-May 18- The Site Council reviewed the Draft Local Control Accountability Plan (LCAP)
+May 23- The Site Council reviews the Draft Local Control Accountability Plan (LCAP)

 June 14 - Public Hearing regarding the LCAP and District Budget